Report an Error

 We recommend the AMD FirePro V7900 SDI for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a single-slot card, its power draw is rated at 150 W maximum.
+Being a single-slot card, the AMD FirePro V7900 SDI draws power from 1x 6-pin power connectors, with power draw rated at 150 W maximum.
 Display outputs include: 4x SDI.
 FirePro V7900 SDI is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 279 mm in length, and features a single-slot cooling solution.

 ||Cayman PRO GL